-The ones we use the most in the Rogue Valley are:
+The ones we use the most here in the Rogue Valley are:

-Mahonia aquifolium (Oregon Grape) - This is the taller species of the native Oregon Grape getting to 6' or more and spreading by underground runners.
-Looks best as a mass planting in a native woodland situation.
-They perform best in shade but will take some sun.
-Can be pruned harshly if getting too leggy and will quickly fill in.
-Is resistant to oak root fungus so good choice under native oaks, as it also doesn't need much water.
+Mahonia aquifolium (Oregon Grape) - This is the taller species of our native Oregon Grape, getting to 6' or more and spreading by underground runners.
+They look best as a mass planting in a native woodland situation and perform best in shade, but will take some sun.
+Can be pruned hard if getting too leggy and will quickly fill in.
+Mahonia aquifolium is resistant to oak root fungus - it's a great plant to grow under native oaks, as it also doesn't need much water.

-Mahonia aquifolium 'Compacta' (compact Oregon Grape) - This is the Mahonia pictured at left.
-This variety will stay about 2' tall and make a broad colony.
-The new foliage is glossy and becoming matte with age.
-This plant always looks good, staying full to the ground and cheering up the dark days of winter with it's bronzy red winter color.
+Mahonia aquifolium 'Compacta' (Compact Oregon Grape) - Pictured above left.
+This variety will stay about 2' tall and makes a nice, broad colony.
+New foliage is glossy and becomes matte with age.
+This plant always looks good, staying full to the ground and cheering up the dark days of winter with its bronzy red winter color.

 Mahonia repens (Creeping Mahonia) - This native has a spreading habit and will get about 2-3' tall.
-It will tolerate more sun the the taller Oregon Grape as well as part shade and is very drought tolerant.
-It's leaves are usually more matte than the upright Mahonia but get the same yellow flowers and blue fruit.
+It tolerates more sun the the taller Oregon Grape, as well as growing well in part shade, and is very drought tolerant.
+Its leaves are usually more matte than the upright Mahonia but get the same yellow flowers and blue fruit.
 Great choice for mass groundcover or under oaks.

-Mahonia nervosa (longleaf Mahonia) - This Mahonia is a little more particular than the others, requiring more shade but still drought tolerant.
+Mahonia nervosa (Longleaf Mahonia) - This Mahonia is a little more particular than the other native species; requiring more shade.
+But it's every bit as drought tolerant as M. aquifolium and M. repens.
 The leaves are more stiffly upright and bit longer.
-Makes a nice low shrub or groundcover - around 2' tall for a shady, woodland garden.
+Makes a nice low shrub or groundcover - around 2' tall - for a shady, woodland garden.